Nette Documentation Preview

 ```

-For the sake of clarity we recommend to avoid the magic method `$this->onChange()`.
-A practical substitute is the [Nette\Utils\Arrays::invoke |arrays#invoke] function:
+For clarity, we recommend avoiding the magic method `$this->onChange()`.
+A practical alternative is the [Nette\Utils\Arrays::invoke |arrays#invoke] function:

 ```php